maddoxx02/TMFC_toolbox/README.md

 ```

-This code creates *.nii files for 30 subjects (we select 30 subjects out of 100 to reduce computations).
+This code creates *.nii files for 20 subjects (we select 20 subjects out of 100 and consider high SNR = 1 to reduce the number of computations).

 Each *.nii file represents single time point and consists of 100 voxels.
 Each voxel correspons to one ROI.
 In this case, seed-to-voxel and ROI-to-ROI analyses are equivalent.